patelrahul766/Sample_data/README.md

 # Sample_data
-This Rep contains sample Data files for analysis purpose.
+This Rep contains sample Data files for analysis purpose.<br>
 It's Open source Repository, you can use these data for any purpose.

 About Data: